SeulgiGwak/salesforce-admin-journey/README.md

 # 🌟 My Salesforce Certified Administrator Journey

-Welcome! 👋 I'm Elmo, a recent IT graduate with a focus on Software Development, currently working toward becoming a **Salesforce Certified Administrator**.
+Welcome! 👋 I'm Seulgi, a recent IT graduate with a focus on Software Development, currently working toward becoming a **Salesforce Certified Administrator**.

 This repository tracks my learning progress, study notes, practice exercises, and hands-on Salesforce projects as I prepare for the **Salesforce Administrator Certification**.